-Vietnam has had a long, important coffee cultivation history and is today the second largest coffee exporter in the world.
-Since the 1700s, it’s been producing coveted heirloom, Arabic and blend coffees that are coffee lovers and coffee connoisseurs favorites.
-With this continuous supply of high quality coffee bean options, Vietnam has developed their own roasting and brewing techniques plus a variety of gourmet coffee types hot or cold for people to enjoy.
+Vietnam has had a long, important coffee cultivation history and today it’s the second largest coffee exporter in the world.
+Since the 1700s, Vietnam has been producing the coveted heirloom Arabic and blended coffees that are coffee connoisseurs’ favorites.
+With this continuous supply of high quality coffee beans, Vietnam has developed their own roasting and brewing techniques, plus a variety of gourmet coffee types, hot or cold, for people to enjoy.

 Being a self confessed coffee lover, enjoying great cups of coffee on my travels has been one of those ritualistic simple pleasures.
 I discovered Vietnamese coffee, strong coffee served with condensed milk, at breakfast on my first day.
+Learn more about how to make Vietnamese coffee in the blog here.
 I was hooked from my first sip.
-It was absolutely delicious and strong enough to give me that needed caffeine jolt to get me going.
+The flavorful coffee was absolutely delicious and strong enough to give me that needed caffeine jolt to get me going.
 People who know me are aware of my strong coffee addiction.
 If I don’t have it daily, I feel out of sorts and can be difficult.
 Bottom line, I was greatly relieved when I realized getting a good cup of coffee would not be a problem in Hanoi.

-Always adventurous when it comes to food, I enjoy exploring the food culture wherever I am traveling.
-Oddly, in Hanoi, I kept avoiding the sampling of egg coffee because it sounded so unappetizing.
-However, on the last stop of my city Cyclo Tour my guide took me to a very special coffee house, and said we would end our time together over a cup of egg coffee.
-I was cornered, but I couldn’t refuse.
+Always adventurous when it comes to food, I enjoy exploring the food culture wherever I am traveling alone.
+Oddly, in Hanoi, I kept avoiding egg coffee because it sounded so unappetizing.
+However, on the last stop of a city Cyclo Tour my guide took me to a very special coffee house, and said we would end our time together over a cup of egg coffee.
+I was cornered, so I couldn’t refuse.

-While the coffee was being made, my guide showed me around the gorgeous, historic coffee house where you entered through a somewhat disconcerting long, narrow alleyway.
+While the coffee was being made, the guide showed me around the gorgeous, historic coffee house which you had to enter through a somewhat disconcerting, dingy, long and narrow alleyway.
 Once inside, I was thrilled.
 The courtyard home with its coffee cafe business was so authentic Hanoi.
 It had the feel of the wonderful courtyard residences I know and love in New Orleans.
 Antiques, potted plants, fans and even a family altar room reminiscent of what you find in the New Orleans French Quarter.
 This magical environment relaxed me for what I was about to taste.

-My guide shared egg coffee is known as “liquid tiramisu.”
+The guide shared egg coffee is known as liquid tiramisu.
 Having no bitterness and a buttery, custard taste, this cup of coffee is one of the most popular Vietnamese social drinks.
 Friends, family, and business associates indulge regularly in this pleasurable snack to celebrate the day.
-Hearing this, he was warming up to let go of my preconceived negative taste bias.
+Hearing this, he was warming me up so I would let go of my preconceived negative taste bias to coffee with egg.

 Likewise, he shared the basic egg coffee recipe with me but said every cafe has its own special formula.
 The recipe is as follows: